 The discussion for a reporting entity’s plan for developing undeveloped reserves or the reporting entity’s reasons for deferring the development of undeveloped reserves must enable a reasonable investor to assess the efforts made by the reporting entity to convert undeveloped reserves to developed reserves.

-Item 5.2 Significant Factors or Uncertainties affecting Reserves Data
+Item 5.2 Factors or Uncertainties affecting Reserves Data

-1. Identify and discuss important economic factors or significant uncertainties that affect particular components of the reserves data.
+1. Identify and discuss economic factors or uncertainties that materially affect particular components of the reserves data.

 INSTRUCTION

-A reporting entity must, under this Item, include a discussion of any significant abandonment costs and reclamation costs, unusually high expected development costs or operating costs, or contractual obligations to produce and sell a significant portion of production at prices substantially below those which could be realised but for those contractual obligations.
+A reporting entity must, under this Item, include a discussion of any abandonment costs and reclamation costs, unusually high expected development costs or operating costs, or contractual obligations to produce and sell a significant portion of production at prices substantially below those which could be realised but for those contractual obligations.
 If the information required by this Item is presented in the reporting entity’s financial statements and notes thereto for the most recent financial year ended, the reporting entity satisfies this Item by directing the reader to that presentation.

 Item 5.3 Future Development Costs